7 Do’s and Don’ts for Working with a Recruiter in Your Job Search

 working with a recruiter

 When looking for a new position, working with a recruiter is a great option that not everyone considers.
 Recruiters can act as a guide by scheduling and prepping you for the interview, providing useful feedback, and mediating salary.
-As an executive search consultant, I know the ins and outs of the process and hope to share some of my knowledge with those of you who may be considering or are currently working with a recruiter.
-I have compiled a list of several Do’s and Don’ts for working with a recruiter as a candidate.
+As executive search consultants, we know the do’s and don’ts of the process and hope to share our knowledge with those who are interested in working with a recruiter.

 Who to Target

 Do: Target appropriate recruiters who specialize in your level of experience and within your industry.
-There are many types of recruiters spanning field and levels, so be sure you are reaching out to the correct ones.
+Recruiting companies focus on different practice areas and fields, so be sure you are reaching out to relevant firms.

-Don’t: Expect any and every recruiter you contact to be able to find a job within your specific niche.
-For example, if you are looking for an assistant position, an executive recruiter may not be able to help you.
+Don’t: Expect any and every recruiter you contact to find a job within your specific niche.
+For example, if you are looking for an entry-level position, an executive recruiter may not be able to help you.

 How We Operate